The following article is an excerpt from "A Book of Bible Study"

 The book may be downloaded in PDF format by clicking on the “Download” button below.

 In Part 1 of our study, we examined several Scripture references regarding the eternal security of the believer.
-Despite these teachings, which clearly reveal that our salvation in Christ is eternally secure and certain, there are some who say there is evidence from the Scriptures that a believer can lose their salvation.
+Despite these teachings, which clearly reveal that our salvation in Christ is eternally secure and certain, there are some who will say there is evidence from the Scriptures that a believer can lose their salvation.
 Those who hold this view will often refer to Hebrews 6:4-9, Hebrews 10:26-29, and 2 Peter 2:20-22 to support their doctrine.
 We will now look carefully at each of these passages to see if there is any validity to the assertion that these Scriptures teach that a believer can lose their salvation.

 In order to accurately interpret Scripture, we must consider the context of the passage from which the Scripture is taken.
 We must also consider whom the author is addressing in the passage, and we must interpret the passage under consideration in the light of all the rest of the Scriptures as a whole, which is to say that we must let Scripture interpret Scripture.
 If we derive an interpretation of a Scripture passage that is contradicted by other passages in the Scriptures, then we can be sure that we have derived an erroneous interpretation.